Experiential learning resources for the innovative educator

 Step 7: Senior Presentations

-Our students share their senior experiences at a senior project night at the end of the year.
+Our students share their senior projects at a senior project night at the end of the year.
 Students invite their friends, families, and community experts to see presentations of their senior experiences.
 You can make the event as formal or informal as you'd like, in-person or virtual, a small intimate group or the entire community.

 Do what works for you and your students!
 That has become a theme throughout this post, and many of my posts for that matter!

-Implementing and facilitating senior experiences is not easy to nail down in a blog post because the experiences will vary between teachers and students.
-I wish I could be in each of your classrooms and homeschools walking you along.
-But trust me when I say, you don't need that from me.
+Implementing and facilitating high school senior seminars is not easy to nail down in a blog post because the experiences will vary between teachers and students.

-There will be some trial, and error, yes.
-But you and your students will get it in time, especially with the senior experience templates and implementation spreadsheet to help guide you through the process.
+I wish I could be in each of your classrooms and homeschools walking you along!
+But you got this.
+I know it.
+There will be some trial and error, yes.
+But you and your students will get it in time, especially with the senior project resource, syllabus, and implementation spreadsheet to help guide you through the process.
 You will figure out what works well for you and your students, and you won't regret trying.
 Senior projects are incredible.
 You got this!

 0 Comments